likelylogic/jest-chrome-faker/README.md

 })
 ```

-The library aims to stub out as much of the data as possible.
+The library aims to logically "fill in" missing data where it can.

 As an example, the data returned from `history.getVisits()` is: